lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 As usual, the acting minion always gets first opportunity to use a card or effect before the opposing minion at every stage of combat.

+Ⓡ By default, combat cards only apply to the round in which they are played.
+Explicit card text is needed to overcome this default.

 #### 6.4.2.
 Determine Range

 Each round of combat is fought at either close range or long range.
 Close range